 Unfortunately, hot air ballooning isn't cheap!
-Prices range from 8,500-12,000 rupees per adult, per flight, for Indians.
-Foreigners can expect to pay $190-280.
+Depending on the location, prices range from 11,000-15,000 rupees per adult, per flight, for Indians.
+Foreigners can expect to pay $190-300.
 Children are about half this price.
-Flights usually last for a hour.
+Flights usually last for an hour.
 Various extras are available, at an additional cost.
 This includes champagne, breakfast, banner with a special message, flowers, cake.

 In case you're wondering, there are a few reasons for the high price.
 Firstly, it's really expensive to buy a hot air balloon.
 There's also a limit on the amount of time a balloon can fly before it needs to be replaced—typically, 400-600 hours, depending on how well the balloon is maintained and its passenger load.
 Hot air balloons require propane for their burners to heat the air.
 This contributes 10 to 20 percent of operating expenses.
 Other costs include ongoing pilot training, crew, and equipment to carry the balloon.
 It all adds up to a significant amount.
 Since the number of passengers per flight is restricted, along with the number of flights that can be undertaken in a day, the price per person has to be high to make it a profitable business.